COM 3300 NEWS REPORTING

 SPC 4350 PUBLIC RELATIONS STRATEGIES

 Four hours.
-Prerequisites: COM/SPC 3400 and SPC 3450.
+Prerequisites: SPC 3450.
+May be taken up to two times with permission of the instructor as topics change.
 The Public Relations Strategy course is a special topics course focusing on discussion of strategies and tactics within a variety of public relations fields such as crisis management, political communication, international communication, grass-roots / advocacy public relations, and/or non-profit public relations.
 Students will conduct original campaign research, analyze the results, and devise a research-driven public relations campaign appropriate to the class focus.